psychobunny/nodebb-plugin-openfantasy/README.md

 A fully featured RPG (Role Playing Game) plugin for NodeBB forums.

+## Installation

+	In the ACP, install and activate this plugin and then restart your forum.
+Next, go to General -> Navigation and add the RPG to your menu.

 ## About NodeBB

 Don't forget to [like NodeBB on Facebook](http://www.facebook.com/nodebb)!